 Loan reserve certificates require a \$1,000 minimum opening balance, are payable on demand, and earn a variable rate of interest which is determined periodically by the Organization's Board of Directors.
 The interest rate is based on the average rate of return received by the Organization on its church loans receivable.
 Loan reserve certificates serve to hold required payment reserves and/or equity in a construction project for eligible ministries that have secured a loan with the Organization.
-During 2021, the interest rate earned on loan reserve certificates was 0.15% per annum.
-During 2020, the interest rate earned on loan reserve certificates ranged between 0.15% and 0.50% per annum.
-Loan reserve certificates may be redeemed by investors upon written notice to the Organization and upon the Organization's discretion.
+During 2022 and 2021, the interest rate earned on loan reserve certificates was 0.15% per annum.
+Loan reserve certificates may be redeemed by investors upon written notice to the Organization and upon the Organization.